ycechungAI/goose/documentation/docs/guides/cli-providers.md

 # CLI Providers

-Goose supports two special "pass-through" providers that leverage existing CLI tools from Anthropic and Google.
-These providers allow you to use your existing subscriptions to Claude Code and Google Gemini CLI tools directly through Goose, providing a cost-effective way to access these excellent AI models and tools while maintaining the benefits of Goose's ecosystem, and working with multiple models and extensions.
+Goose supports two special pass-through providers that leverage existing CLI tools and extensions from Anthropic and Google.
+These providers allow you to use your existing subscriptions to Claude Code and Google Gemini CLI tools directly through Goose, providing a cost-effective way to access these excellent AI models and tools while maintaining the benefits of Goose's ecosystem and working with multiple models and extensions.

 ## Overview